 Additionally, Aslam et al. (2019) researched how GSCM practices affected the public perception of Pakistani project based companies.
-It was shown that GSCM practices were a primary antecedent of total business reputation and positively and significantly associated with corporate image.
+It was shown that GSCM practises were a primary antecedent of total business reputation and positively and significantly associated with corporate image.
 To summarize, we hypothesize the following relationship:

-H2: Green supply chain management significantly and positively impacts green image.
+H2: Green supply Chain Management significantly and positively impacts Green Image.